Updates and New Cases

 Caution: Current L-Tryptophan and 5-HTP Contacts

-Tryptophan is now once again legally sold in many forms.
-NEMSN reports current contacts from people telling us of adverse reactions which they attribute to L-Tryptophan supplements, to 5-HTP supplements (which are chemically similar to L-T), to other L-Tryptophan-containing products, etc. Our Medical Advisory Panel has been monitoring the situation and has asked to be informed if any new cases come along.
-If you know of anyone who has become sick from taking a product containing L-Tryptophan or 5-HTP, tell them to save the product and contact NEMSN.
+L-Tryptophan supplements, after a temporary ban by the FDA, are now once again legally sold in many forms.
+NEMSN reports current contacts from people telling us of adverse reactions which they attribute to L-Tryptophan supplements, to 5-HTP supplements (which are chemically similar to L-T), and to other products which contain L-Tryptophan or 5-HTP.
+Our Medical Advisory Panel has been monitoring the situation and has asked to be informed of new cases.
+If you have become sick from taking a product containing L-Tryptophan or 5-HTP, please contact NEMSN.
+Email us at firstname.lastname@example.org or use our website contact form or phone or send a letter by mail.

 EMS from 5-HTP

-The medical journal Reactions Weekly has just published an article describing new EMS cases in France from 2001-2012, attributed to contemporary 5-HTP supplements.
+The medical journal Reactions Weekly published an article describing new EMS cases in France from 2001-2012, attributed to contemporary 5-HTP supplements.
 (5-HTP is also known as L-5-hydroxytryptophane, as this article identifies it.)
 The article, entitled "Eosinophilia-myalgia syndrome induced by L-5 hydroxytryptophane: about 3 cases", is a report from the 8th Congrès de Physiologie de Pharmacologie et de Thèrapeutique in Angers, France, April 2013.
-Read the text at this link:
+Read the text:

 EMS from Probiotic Supplements

-The medical journal Case Reports in Rheumatology has just published an article entitled "Severe Eosinophilic Syndrome Associated with the Use of Probiotic Supplements: A New Entity?" by four doctors in Philadelphia (F.A.
+The medical journal Case Reports in Rheumatology published an article entitled "Severe Eosinophilic Syndrome Associated with the Use of Probiotic Supplements: A New Entity?" by four doctors in Philadelphia (F.A.
 Mendoza, S. Purohit, L. Kenyon, S.A.
 Jimenez).
-The abstract of this article, which details two current cases of an EMS-like illness from probiotic supplements, can be found at: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3521401/
+Quoting from the article:

 "Prior experience in unveiling the etiology of the eosinophilic syndromes has shown that a high index of suspicion is required.
 The description of these two cases may allow the recognition of similar cases and remind the medical community that the widespread use of agents seemingly considered to be beneficial and free of side effects may occasionally have serious consequences."